randomsymbols/fsubmit/README.md

 ## Dependencies

-The bindings require the following extensions in order to work properly:
+The library requires the following extensions in order to work properly:

 -   [`curl`](https://secure.php.net/manual/en/book.curl.php)
 -   [`openssl`](https://www.php.net/manual/en/openssl.installation.php)
 -   [`PHP Simple HTML DOM Parser`](https://github.com/voku/simple_html_dom)

 If you use Composer, these dependencies should be handled automatically.
-If you install manually, you'll want to make sure these extensions are available.
+If you install manually, make sure these extensions are available.

 ## Getting Started